-Opportunity Characteristics: The attributes associated with improved quality of lifestyle, health and well-being as related to neighborhood resources and outcomes such as school performance, poverty concentration, safety and more.
-Refer to the Opportunity Characteristics Guideline and "Connecticut Opportunity Map" mapping tool on CHFA's website.
+Opportunity Characteristics: The attributes associated with key indicators of opportunity used in determining a census tract's opportunity level.
+These characteristics, or indicators, include median income, school performance, unemployment, access to jobs, retail job access, job growth, poverty rate, homeownership and safety.
+Refer to the current Opportunity Characteristics Guideline and "Connecticut Opportunity Map" mapping tool on CHFA's website.

-Opportunity Mapping: Opportunity mapping is a way to look at neighborhood resources and opportunity characteristics by identifying the location of a subject address within a census tract.
-The State of Connecticut DOH and CHFA utilize an Opportunity Mapping tool, which is available for this purpose at www.chfa.org.
+Opportunity Mapping: An analytical tool that deepens our understanding of Opportunity Characteristics dynamics within regions by census tract.
+The State of Connecticut DOH and CHFA utilize the CT Opportunity Map, which is available for use by interested parties to identify the opportunity level of any given address.
+The CT Opportunity Map may be found at www.chfa.org.
 See also Opportunity Characteristics.